cpj/winter-2012/schedule.md

 ### fridays:
 - 10 a.m.
 15-minute meeting
-- Seminar on the role of journalism on the web.
+- seminar on the role of journalism on the web.
 - write a blog post that reflects on challenges from that week and goals for the next week.

 ## first group project:
 - due 10 a.m. on monday of week 6